Fort Wayne Nursing School

-Jersey College is institutionally accredited by the Council on Occupational Education (COE), a national accrediting agency recognized by the United States Department of Education.
-COE is approved to accredit post-secondary institutions that offer certificate, diploma, or associate degree programs.
+Jersey College is accredited by the Council on Occupational Education, an accrediting agency recognized by the United States Department of Education.
+For campus and program specific accreditation, licenses, and approvals, please visit our Accreditations & Licenses page.

 Jersey College entrance exams are required for admission and test the prospective student’s math and reading comprehension skills.
 Be sure to contact your campus Admissions Representative for entrance testing registration and study guide information.

 As a student, your examination schedule will be provided prior to each teaching period.
 Please refer to the current exam calendar for more information.

 Graduating nurses must take and pass the National Council Licensure Examination (commonly called the NCLEX exam) in order to assess “the knowledge, skills and abilities that are essential for the entry-level nurse.”
 After receiving an Authorization to Test (ATT), first-time test takers should call to schedule an appointment with a testing center.
 You will generally be given a date within the following 30 days.
 Learn more about scheduling an NCLEX Exam.

 How long is the program?

 The length of time for your program depends on your track, schedule, and entry option.

 The coursework in the Professional Nursing program may range from 24-32 months depending on your track, schedule, and entry option (i.e., advanced placement or generic).

 All students who wish to transfer from an external institution must meet all admission requirements at Jersey College.
 Credit-bearing coursework from a college or university accredited by an agency recognized by the U.S. Department of Education may be eligible for transfer credit at Jersey College.
 For information on the transferability of credits, visit our Transfer Portal.